 From overly-broad patents, to companies that do nothing but collect patents for litigation purposes, to drawn-out legal battles, to overly-lengthy terms of patent protection, the patent system is plagued with problems that negatively impact businesses.

 Give me an example?

-In the pharmaceutical industry, much of research spending by private companies goes toward attempting to make drugs similar to those already patented rather than discovering new medicines and treatments.
+In the pharmaceutical industry, much of the research spending by private companies goes toward attempting to make drugs similar to those already patented rather than discovering new medicines and treatments.

-An article from the World Health Organizations describes these “me-too” drugs as, “likely of little value” to the public since “they effectively undermine the intent of patent protection, without even providing much benefit from price competition.”
+An article from the World Health Organization describes these “me-too” drugs as, “likely of little value” to the public since “they effectively undermine the intent of patent protection, without even providing much benefit from price competition.”